Airbus in the U.S.

 A major presence in one of the world's key markets

-Airbus Americas has six main centers of activity in the U.S. and approximately 1,100 employees.
+Airbus Americas has seven main centers of activity in the U.S. and approximately 1,100 employees.
 The latest step in Airbus’ commitment to America is the A320 Family final assembly line in Mobile, Alabama – which is officially called the Airbus U.S. Manufacturing Facility.
-Construction officially started on the $600-million facility in April 2013 and aircraft assembly is planned to begin in 2015 with a targeted 2016 delivery of its first A320 Family jetliner.
-At full capability, the assembly line and associated facilities will employ 1,000 highly skilled workers.
+The $600-million, 53-acre facility began aircraft assembly in 2015 with its first A320 Family delivery targeted for 2016 as it moves toward a rate of between 40 and 50 aircraft produced per year by 2018.

 For the production of its jetliners, Airbus spends 42 percent of its aircraft-related procurement in the U.S. – buying more parts, components, tooling and other material from the United States than any other country.
 Workers in more than 40 states help build Airbus aircraft, supporting 245,000 high-quality jobs across the U.S. Airbus is the largest export customer for the United States aerospace industry.